Autism Act 2009

-The Autism Act 2009 (c 15) is an Act of the Parliament of the United Kingdom.
+The Autism Act 2009 (c.
+15) is an act of the Parliament of the United Kingdom.
 The Act makes provision about the needs of adults who have autistic spectrum disorders including autism and Asperger syndrome.

 Background

-The Act began as part of the National Autistic Society's I Exist campaign which led to the creation of a Private Members Bill.
+The act began as part of the National Autistic Society's I Exist campaign which led to the creation of a Private member's bill.
 This was drafted by a number of autism related organisations: